 YouTube has been a key marketing channel for brands since its inception, and it continues to grow in importance as social entertainment becomes one of the biggest drivers of social media engagement.
-With the introduction of Shorts, as well as its strong creator ecosystem, YouTube is primed to lead in this new era defined by entertaining creative strategies.
+With the introduction of YouTube Shorts, as well as its strong creator ecosystem, YouTube is primed to lead in this new era defined by entertaining creative strategies.

-YouTube marketing encompasses all brand marketing activity on the video platform, including organic content, creator partnerships, and paid advertisements.
+YouTube marketing encompasses all brand marketing activity on the video platform, including organic content, creator partnerships and paid advertisements.
 Brands leverage YouTube to distribute their long-form video content, and with the introduction of Shorts, it is also becoming a destination for short-form video content in the same vein as TikTok or Instagram Reels.

 YouTube is the second-largest social media platform, with over 2.5 billion users.
-It remains the largest social platform that revolves around video, and it is projected to reach over 2.8 billion users by 2025.
+It remains the largest social platform that revolves around video and is projected to reach over 2.8 billion users by 2025.
 It owns a significant share of the video advertising market, especially as cord-cutting accelerates and a growing number of consumers only see marketing campaigns online.

 As YouTube is owned by Alphabet, it has one of the most mature online advertising and targeting infrastructures, which is important as brands choose the best destination for their organic content, as well as paid media spend.

 YouTube is dominated by content creators who manage their own personal brand.
-Marketing on YouTube as a corporation is different, however there are many best practices that can be gleaned by observing what works best in creator marketing.
+Marketing on YouTube as a corporation is different, however, there are many best practices that can be gleaned by observing what works best in creator marketing.

-With the introduction of YouTube Shorts, there are now multiple formats that your brand can leverage as a part of your YouTube marketing strategy.
+With the introduction of YouTube Shorts, there are now multiple formats that your brand can leverage as a part of your YouTube strategy.
 Additionally, you are also able to deliver in-feed posts to your users using your Community tab, which delivers an experience similar to more text and image-based social media channels.
-When it comes to users playing YouTube through the web vs app, your brand should be conscious of different preferences, and ensure that your content looks great whether it’s on a monitor or a phone.
+When it comes to users playing YouTube through the web vs app, your brand should be conscious of different preferences, and ensure that your content looks great on a monitor or a phone.

-The defining trend behind all successful YouTube videos is social entertainment, which consists of content that is fun, relatable, authentic, and inspires the user to engage.
+The defining trend behind all successful YouTube videos is social entertainment, which consists of content that is fun, relatable, authentic and inspires the user to engage.
 As entertainment is now a social experience, creating buzz-worthy video that people will want to share with others is the best way to grow your brand on the platform.

 In order to grow on the platform to better promote on YouTube, you need to make a compelling case for why audiences should subscribe to your channel.
 The best way to do this is to have a schedule for publishing new content, which lets your audience know when to expect more videos.
-Don’t be afraid to ask your viewers to subscribe for more content, as a light reminder may be all that they need to take action.
+Don’t be afraid to ask your viewers to subscribe for more content, as a light reminder may be all they need to take action.

 There is no right way to market on YouTube, and it really comes down to figuring out what works for your brand, and doing more of that.
 Keeping a close watch on your YouTube analytics and using a comprehensive insights tool will help you optimize your creative strategy and increase your following.

 YouTube is an established platform, and it is a competitive space.
 Not only do brands compete for impressions, but individual content creators also compete for similar audiences.
 So, why use YouTube for marketing?
 The channel has 2.5 billion active users, so your potential audience is enormous.
 Additionally, video content earns higher engagement and drives higher brand awareness than static imagery.
-Ensuring your content gets the recognition it deserves requires strong optimization in order to get picked up by YouTube’s algorithm, and leveraging the right insights is of the utmost importance to fine-tune your YouTube marketing strategy.
+Ensuring your content gets the recognition it deserves requires strong optimization in order to get picked up by YouTube’s algorithm, and leveraging the right insights is of the utmost importance to fine-tune your YouTube strategy.
 The following tools will help you measure your KPIs and grow your brand on YouTube.